 Another highly resistant variety is ‘Captivator‘.
 This variety is probably the best dessert variety we can get our hands on.
 Almost thornless but not quite.
 Produces red burgundy fruits on a bush which has a vigorous spreading habit.

-The Japanese variety ‘Hinnonmaki Yellow’ is also extremely hardy and bred to be resistant to American Mildew.
-The fruit is as you’ve guessws – yellow-green.
+The variety ‘Hinnonmaki Yellow’ is extremely hardy and is as you’ve guessed – yellow-green.
 The variety has a unique flavour similar to a gooseberry but with a slight aromatic apricot note.
 It is a mid-season variety (ripens from July onwards) which is also a good cropper.
 What about ‘Hinnonmaki Green‘ which is similar to the yellow variety but produces a green fruit.
-Likewise, ‘Hinnonmaki Red ‘ produces attractive wine-red fruit with a more sweet and tangy flavour than some of the other Japanese varieties.
+This particular variety needs cooking because of its tart taste.
+Likewise, ‘Hinnonmaki Red ‘ produces attractive wine-red fruit with a more sweet and tangy flavour than some of the other Finnish varieties.

 DT Brown T: 0044 3330 030 869 www.dtbrownseeds.co.uk